Fennel Recipes: Fennel, Orange and Olive Salad2013-05-05

 Did You Know?…

 To me, thinly slicing the fennel is important.
 I find that fennel can be a bit of a strong flavor, but sliced very thinly it mixes in nicely with the other salad ingredients.
+Leave it in larger slices only if you really love the taste of fennel.

 This fantastic fresh fennel salad recipe is combines the fennel with sweet oranges, red onion, black olives and cooling mint.